 Resource: Ultra-Light Backpackin’ Tips by Mike McClelland – I love this book!

 Physical preparation: The best way to prepare for backpacking is to walk with a backpack.
 I put magazines in my bear canister and place it in an extra pack for this purpose.
 I love my rowing machine, but biking, running, or any similar exercise will be helpful in preparing for backpacking.
-Lunges, squats and toe raises are going to be helpful but be careful not to start a new activity in the weeks before a long trip because an injury will interfere with preparations.
+Update: In August of 2020, I added a stationary bike (pictured above) to my regular workout and love it!
+Lunges, squats and toe raises are going to be helpful but don’t start a new activity in the weeks before a long trip because an injury will interfere with preparations.
 Rest, nutrition and safe stretching are all important to general health and in helping you avoid illness prior to your trip.

 Resource: The Stark Reality on Stretching by Dr. Steven D. Stark – This book shows safe stretching techniques and points out the dangers of some common stretches.